SensorThings-Dashboard/SensorThings-Dashboard/README.md

 A demo of an integration of this dashboard can be found in the [public](https://github.com/IoT-WebDashboard/IoT-WebDashboard/tree/master/public) folder.
 You will still need to download RGraph for this to work (more on this later)!

 You need following files and folders:
+ - *iotwebdashboard.html* | The structure for the dashboard
  - *iotwebdashboard.js* | The code for the dashboard
  - *iotwebdashboard.css* | The style files for the dashboard
  - *res* | The folder containing all images used by the dashboard